mrexclamationmark/TCP-Bypass/README.md

 **TCP-Bypass**

-TCP-Bypass is used to bypass linux's tcp congestion control options in place of qdiscs (Do no TCP congestion control and use qdiscs instead for QoS).
+TCP-Bypass is used to bypass linux's tcp congestion control options in place of qdiscs (do no TCP congestion control and use qdiscs instead for QoS).

 **How to use:**